-In September of 2016, the Company completed its inaugural unregistered Rule 144A private bond offering raising US\$500 million.
-Ratings were provided by Moody's Investors Services ("Moody's") and S&P Global ("S&P") in accordance with their customary fee arrangements for an initial rating and on-going monitoring.
+In April 2018, the Company completed its initial Canadian offering memorandum for \$300.0 million aggregate principal amount of 3.864% bonds due April 13 2028.
+In September 2016, the Company issued unregistered Rule 144A private bonds raising US\$500 million.
+For both offerings, ratings were provided by Moody's Investors Services ("Moody's") and S&P Global ("S&P") in accordance with their customary fee arrangements for initial ratings and on-going monitoring.
 As at the date of this Annual Information Form, the following ratings were assigned:

 Credit Rating Agency Issuer Rating Senior Debt Rating Outlook Trend

 S&P (1) BBB BBB Stable

-Moody's (2) - Baa2 Negative
+Moody's (2) - Baa2 Stable

-- 1. S&P's issuer and senior unsecured debt rating is a forward-looking opinion of the Company's overall creditworthiness.
+1. S&P's issuer and senior unsecured debt rating is a forward-looking opinion of the Company's overall creditworthiness.
 The opinion reflects S&P Global Ratings' view of the obligor's capacity and willingness to meet its financial commitments as they come due.
 This rating is based on a scale that ranges from "AAA" to "D", which represents the range from extremely strong capacity to meet financial obligations to a failure to pay one or more financial obligations when it came due.
 An issuer with a rating in the "BBB" category is the fourth highest category of relevant scale of ten major categories and is considered to be investment grade quality.
-The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
+The ratings from

+AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
 The lack of one of the designations indicates a rating that is in the middle of the category.
-A "Stable" outlook rating means the rating is not likely to change. - 2.
-Moody's senior unsecured debt rating is an opinion as to the Company's future relative creditworthiness.
+A "Stable" outlook rating means the rating is not likely to change.

+2. Moody's senior unsecured debt rating is an opinion as to the Company's future relative creditworthiness.
 The credit rating is derived from a detailed rating's grid published in a Moody's rating methodology report for Packaging Manufacturers: Metal, Glass, and Plastic Containers published in 2015.
-The grid score is then formulated into one of twenty "grid-indicated ratings".
+The grid score is then formulated into one of twenty "grid-indicated ratings."
 A grid-indicated rating category of Baa is indicative of investment grade quality.
 Moody's appends the numerical modifiers 1, 2 or 3 to eighteen of the twenty indicative rating classifications.
 The modifiers 1, 2 and 3 indicate that the obligation ranks in the higher end, mid-range or lower end of its indicative rating category, respectively.
 The Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term, and falls into one of four categories: Positive, Negative, Stable or Developing.
 A "Negative" outlook reflects higher leverage in the short term and potential execution risk associated with the potential Innovia acquisition.